isabella232/experience-manager-xml-documentation-learn.en/help/courses/course-1/understanding-the-aem-user-interface.md

 ---
-title: Userstanding the AEM user interface in XML Documentation
+title: Understanding the AEM user interface in XML Documentation
-description:  Userstanding the AEM user interface in XML Documentation for Adobe Experience Manager
+description:  Understanding the AEM user interface in XML Documentation for Adobe Experience Manager
 ---

 # Understanding the AEM User Interface